CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

 ## Task 2: Connect to azure database.

-1. In the Azure Portal navigate to resource group and select Jumpvm-[did]
+1. In the Azure Portal, navigate to resource group and select Jumpvm-[did]

 1. Select the created Azure database **server[did]**

-1. On the left menu click on connect. and scroll down to **Connect from browser or locally**
+1. On the left menu, click on connect. and scroll down to **Connect from browser or locally**

 1. Copy the command given.